NaveenMuralidharan/Map-O/README.md

 ## Project Overview

 Map-O Backend is a RESTful API that provides endpoints for managing process maps used in business process management.
 This backend is designed to work in conjunction with the frontend to create, view, update, and delete process maps in a seamless manner.
+The front-end, built with React JS and Mermaid JS is here, (https://github.com/NaveenMuralidharan/map-o_frontend)

 ## Technologies Used